xwdeng80/blog/_posts/2020-02-21-overview-of-activelearning.md

 4. Repeat Steps 2 and 3 until k centers have been chosen.
 ```

-If you recall the Core-Set work, it's really similar to K-means++ !
+If you recall the Core-Set work, it is really similar to K-means++ !
 In Core-Sets, the embeddings were features from one of the last layers.
 In this work it's almost the same thing, but with gradient embeddings.

 # Summary